raiden-network/raiden/docs/rest_api.rst

    :statuscode 503: The API is currently unavailable, e. g. because the Raiden node is still in the initial sync or shutting down.
    :resjsonarr address partner_address: The partner we have a channel with
    :resjsonarr link channel: A link to the channel resource

 **Register a Token**

 .. warning::
-   For the Alderaan release it is not be possible to register more than two tokens, due to security reasons in order to minimise possible loss of funds in the case of bugs.
+   For the Bespin release it is not be possible to register more than two tokens, due to security reasons in order to minimise possible loss of funds in the case of bugs.
    The two token that are registered are DAI and WETH.

 .. http:put:: /api/(version)/tokens/(token_address)